Studying Dentistry in English in Europe

 You should also consider that in some countries, dentistry is a six-year qualification.
 While such degrees are more advanced than the British BDS qualification, they are not strictly speaking necessary for starting a dental career in the UK.

 It is also important to ensure that your dental school can provide sufficient clinical experience.
-This cannot always be taken for granted.
+This cannot always be taken for granted and it is quite common for students in some countries to have to find their own students.

 Can I get financial support to study dentistry abroad?